Blackjacx/WWDC/README.md

   - show and dismiss popovers
   - delegate informs about navigating/redirect to new site
 - **Content Blocker**
-  - associate content blocker with safari extension to get notified when content is blocked
+  - associate content blocker with Safari Extension to get notified when content is blocked
 - **Universal Links** for macOS so ordinary https links open app if installed

 ## What's New in Safari Extensions